funcompbio/practical4/practical4.md

 # Setup and background

-To do this practical we need an installation of Python version 3.
+To do this practical you need an installation of Python version 3.
 You can find the instructions in the [setup](/setup/) link on how to install Python version 3 in your system.
 Once Python is installed, you should be able to call it from the shell in the terminal window.
 You can check whether that is possible by typing: